+Rassam

-Rassam At Grand Hotel Kochi
+At Grand Hotel Kochi

 Rasam is enjoyed not only in Kerala but also in most of South India.
 It is a warm, spicy, and sour broth that is typically consumed with rice or on its own.
 Various spices like pepper, cumin seeds, coriander seeds, fenugreek seeds, mustard seeds, hing, red chilies, and turmeric are added.
 For acidity, ingredients such as tamarind, lime, and tomatoes are used.
 The dish is refreshed with curry leaves and coriander.
-In an effort to retain the spicy and sour elements of the traditional dish while adapting it for Melbourne's summer, our version features honeydew, cucumber, lemon myrtle, pepper, green chilies, and coriander.
-We serve this refreshing cold broth with young coconut, summer fruits and soaked almonds.
+In an effort to retain the spicy and sour elements of the traditional dish while adapting it for Melbourne's summer, our version features Jerusalem artichoke, lemon myrtle, pepper, green chilies, and coriander.
+We serve this warm broth with diced Jerusalem artichoke, mustard seeds, pine mushrooms and urad dal.

-Syrian Christian Pork Roast At Sebastian's Family Home in Nellimattom

-A Syrian Christian pork specialty pork roast is a smokey lightly spiced snack that is enjoyed midday along with some steamed tapioca on special occasions.
+Syrian Christian Pork Roast At Sebastian's Family Home in Nellimattom A Syrian Christian pork specialty pork roast is a smokey lightly spiced snack that is enjoyed midday along with some steamed tapioca on special occasions.
 The Sebastian family tells me that each house has a wood fire stove that is built with clay and the pork is cooked overnight for for 12 hours.
 Everyone in family takes turns to replace the wood and scrape the pot resulting in a beautifully tender meat.

-Our version for this snack is pork lightly smoked with paperbark and dressed with passion fruit skin jam and dusted with podi (a blend of roasted lentils and spices)
+Our version for this snack is pork lightly smoked with paperbark and dressed with Davidson plum jam and dusted with podi (a blend of roasted lentils and spices)

-Kallumakai Fry

-From a snack shop in Kannur

-Kannur in Kerala is situated in the Malabar region, the northern part of Kerala.
+Kallumakai Fry From a snack shop in Kannur Kannur in Kerala is situated in the Malabar region, the northern part of Kerala.
 Due to its strategic location, it boasts several ports and has been a magnet for traders for centuries.
 One community that came for trade and settled here were the Arabs in the 3rd century BCE.
 This is the origin of Mappila cuisine.
 The Arabs brought their own techniques, and Indian spices enriched the recipes.
 One such dish from Mappila cuisine is Kallumakai, made from mussels.
 Kallumakai translates to "fruits of stone."
 Mussels are stuffed with spiced rice flour, steamed, and then lightly fried in red chili, which is what we have done here.
-We are serving this with mussel mouse and saltbush.
+We are serving this with chili and saltbush.

 Karimeen Pollichattu

 The Grand Hotel Kochi

 Yes, you guessed it right!
 The Grand Hotel in Kochi is an institution and offers some of the best food in Kerala.
 I highly recommend this place.
 We had Karimeen (Pearl Spot fish) Pollichattu, fish here, wrapped in banana leaf with spices, curry leaf, onion, and tomatoes, fried in coconut oil.
 "Pollichattu" means grilled.
 This is a very popular dish in Kerala, while north enjoys this dish with chicken the south prefers fish Pollichattu.

+Local Seafood Pollichattu

+For our version we are using local seafood that is cooked in a banana leaf and dressed with a sauce made of grilled tomatoes, mountain pepper, aniseed myrtle, finger lime and curry leaf.